Zarox28/SafeLock/README.md

 ## About

 Welcome to SafeLock, a macOS app designed to enhance your screen security.
 SafeLock not only locks your screen but also features a unique capability: it records with your webcam if any movement is detected.
 This added layer of security ensures that your device remains protected from unauthorized access.

+You can save the recorded video to your device and view it later.
+SafeLock is a simple and effective way to keep your device secure.

 ## Requirements